Energinet-DataHub/green-energy-hub/CONTRIBUTING.md

 Or join us on Slack...

-### *Joining the Slack Community*
+### Joining the Slack Community

 The Green Energy Hub have a public Slack channel for any questions.

 Join us [HERE](https://join.slack.com/t/greenenergyhub/shared_invite/zt-ik120p69-h8sysERkqRGS0Fj6adKqBw)

-### *The First Contribution*
+### The First Contribution

 Contributing to open source can be intimidating, but you can do it!

 There are many ways to contribute, including updating documentation, fixing issues, reporting bugs, requesting features, or even adding functionality.

-The Green Energy hub consists of many repo's as we want to develop a micro-service structure in a domain driven environment.
-This means that when contributing, you must try to align the topic and to which domain repo it belongs.
+The Green Energy hub consists of many repositories as we want to develop a micro-service structure in a domain driven environment.
+This means that when contributing, you must try to align the topic and to which domain repository it belongs.

-When in doubt on the relation of the topic or issue - Go to the Green Energy Hub repo, or *#green-energy-hub-general* on Slack
+When in doubt on the relation of the topic or issue - Go to the Green Energy Hub repository, or *#green-energy-hub-general* on Slack

 Here is a few helping pointers, that might help you get started:
 [How to Contribute to an Open Source Project on Github](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) is very good, as is [firsttimersonly.com](https://www.firsttimersonly.com/).

 <br>

-### *Practicalities for Contributing*
+### Practicalities for Contributing

 <!-- markdown-link-check-disable -->